Great Dane

 A Great Dane called Zeus is the world record holder for the tallest dog, measuring 44in from paw to shoulder.

-• About Great Danes
+• About the Great Dane

 • Health Conditions